Brief the Chief | Navigating Fringe Benefit Taxes Webinar | Save your spot - 26 March

 Myth 2 – You can package at anytime!

-There are certain conditions that must be met to ensure you are entering an effective salary sacrificing arrangement.
+Certain conditions must be met to ensure you are entering an effective salary packaging arrangement.

-Essentially, salary packaging can only occur on salary you will earn in the future, rather than salary you have earned prior to establishing the salary packaging arrangements.
+Essentially, salary packaging can only occur on the salary you will earn in the future, rather than the salary you have earned before establishing the salary packaging arrangements.

 It is therefore in your interests to set it up as soon as you start working.
 The salary packaging year runs from 1 April through to 31 March.
 For established packages, it is a good idea to revisit your salary packaging arrangements each March to ensure that you are making the most of the opportunities.
 This is especially important as your salary increases, as your tax savings are likely to increase along with the tax level you pay.